James III of Scotland: War with England

 Since the treaty of October 1474, relations between Scotland and England had remained generally peaceful.
 Edward IV continued to pay the annual instalments of the dowry for his daughter's future marriage to James III's heir, and both kingdoms avoided any significant breaches of the truce.
-In 1478 James proposed strengthening the alliance with England still further by offering his sister Margaret as a bride for Edward IV's brother-in-law, Anthony Woodville, 2nd Earl Rivers.
+In 1478, James proposed strengthening the alliance with England still further by offering his sister Margaret as a bride for Edward IV's brother-in-law, Anthony Woodville, 2nd Earl Rivers.

 Soon afterwards, however, the truce began to break down, with several instances of Scottish cross-border raiding and pillaging.
-In 1480 Edward IV sent an envoy to Edinburgh with what was essentially a declaration of war, informing James that the English king intended to wage war against the Scots unless his demands were met: that the Scots make reparations for breaches of the truce; that James return Berwick, Roxburgh and Coldingham to English dominion; and that James do homage to Edward for the Scottish Crown.
+In 1480, Edward IV sent an envoy to Edinburgh with what was essentially a declaration of war, informing James that the English king intended to wage war against the Scots unless these demands were met: that the Scots make reparations for breaches of the truce; that James return Berwick, Roxburgh and Coldingham to English dominion; and that James do homage to Edward for the Scottish Crown.
 However, Edward was prepared to maintain the peace if James would surrender Berwick and hand over his son and heir as a guarantee of his intention to carry through with the marriage of the Duke of Rothesay and Cecily of York.
-Richard, Duke of Gloucester was appointed lieutenant-general, and commissions for the defence of the border were issued in Yorkshire, Cumberland, and Northumberland.
+Richard, Duke of Gloucester, was appointed lieutenant-general, and commissions for the defence of the border were issued in Yorkshire, Cumberland, and Northumberland.
 But during the summer of 1480, the Earl of Angus carried out a large-scale raid into Northumberland, culminating in the burning of Bamburgh Castle.
 By October, James III had written to Louis XI of France asking for guns and artillerymen to repulse further attacks.
 The spring and autumn of 1481 saw English ships raid the Forth, attacking Blackness Castle and harassing shipping.
 There does not seem to have been a land-based invasion of Scotland, but there were three raids into England by a Scottish army in that year.
 Edward IV had made invasion preparations and began to travel north, but went no further than Nottingham.

 In 1482, Edward IV launched a full-scale invasion led by the Duke of Gloucester, the future Richard III.
 James's brother Alexander, styled "Alexander IV", was included as part of the invasion party.
 James, in attempting to lead his subjects against the invasion, was arrested by a group of disaffected nobles at Lauder Bridge in July 1482.
 It has been suggested that the nobles were already in league with Alexander.
-The king was imprisoned in Edinburgh Castle and a new regime, led by "lieutenant-general" Alexander, became established during the autumn of 1482.
+The king was imprisoned in Edinburgh Castle, and a new regime, led by "lieutenant-general" Alexander, became established during the autumn of 1482.
 Meanwhile, the English army, unable to take Edinburgh Castle, ran out of money and returned to England, having taken Berwick-upon-Tweed for the last time.